 For gearheads and those who know how to work on a vehicle, it is almost impossible to beat the Defender.
 It’s known for being tough as nails and damn tough to get stuck with a capable driver behind the wheel.
 The Land Rover is synonymous with off-road travel but it does have two glaring drawbacks.
 First is the vehicle’s high demand, it retains value which is great for current owners, but those in the market may have a tough time finding a Defender for a reasonable price.
 The second drawback is the reliability of a Land Rover.
 They are well known for breaking down frequently but loved by the mechanically inclined who can get it back on the road.

 They don’t make them like they used to do they?
 The Pajero is another classic overland vehicle that can go just about anywhere and hold up to the test of time.
 It’s a classic overland vehicle prized for its reliability, toughness, and affordability.

-The early 90s are the most prized of these models and they’re my vote for 3rd best overland truck behind the Land Cruiser and Defender.
-I doubt there are many who would argue otherwise.
-Pajero can often be found for an affordable price and their tough vehicles that can go just about anywhere.
+The early 90s are the most prized of these models, and they’re my vote for 3rd best overland truck behind the Land Cruiser and Defender.
+I doubt many would argue otherwise.
+Pajero can often be found for an affordable price and their tough vehicles can go just about anywhere.